 - Open a Chartmetric account

-- Input the Spotify link to released track on search bar
+- Input the Spotify link to the released track on the search bar

 Just sign in to your distribution platform where are you constantly uploading music.

 If you're seeking an international standard recording code for a track that you don't own then you'll have to use Chartmetric's analytic explorer.

 Create a free account, then search for the song name.

 Once you have the track open, the ISRC code is available to view.

 Top 3 ISRC LOOKUP Tools